 Stuart sits in a hurricane zone.
-Martin County's Building and Development Services enforces Florida Building Code requirements for all exterior shade and screen products.
-Hurricane-rated zip-track systems meet those standards and may qualify for wind mitigation insurance discounts.
+Martin County's building department enforces Florida Building Code requirements for all exterior shade and screen products, and hurricane-rated zip-track systems meet those standards.
+Homeowners with rated systems may also qualify for wind mitigation insurance discounts — a conversation to have with the insurer once the product is installed.

-For non-hurricane weather — afternoon sea breezes, passing storms, 40–50 mph squalls — even the standard-rated zip-track systems hold completely firm.
-This is what makes zip-track the preferred upgrade for exposed patio and lanai openings on the Treasure Coast.
+For non-hurricane weather — afternoon sea breezes, passing storms, 40 to 50 mph squalls — even standard-rated zip-track systems hold completely firm.
+That is what makes zip-track the preferred upgrade for exposed openings on Hutchinson Island, Sewall's Point, and any beach-side patio directly facing the ocean.

-Hurricane-rated zip-track systems offer a dual benefit: everyday sun control plus storm protection.
-When a tropical system threatens, you don't need to install shutters or put up panels.
-The system is already in place and deploys with one button press.
+Hurricane-rated zip-track systems give everyday sun control plus storm protection from a single install.
+When a tropical system threatens, there is no need to install shutters or put up panels — the system is already in place and deploys with one button.
+This is not a replacement for rated impact shutters on windows and doors, but for lanai openings, carports, and patio areas, it is a significant upgrade over leaving those spaces unprotected.

-Zip-track systems support wind sensor integration.
-The shade auto-retracts at a preset wind speed threshold, protecting the fabric in conditions beyond its rating.
-Rain sensors trigger automatic deployment to keep the area dry.
-Both sensors can be added to any motorized zip-track installation.
+Wind sensors auto-retract the shade at a preset threshold, typically 25 to 40 mph, protecting the fabric in conditions beyond its rating.
+Rain sensors trigger automatic deployment to keep the covered area dry.
+Both add cleanly to any motorized zip-track install.
+Somfy motors are the most common choice and integrate natively with the automation platforms already in most Stuart homes.

-Zip-track systems run $2,500–$7,000 per opening installed.
+Zip-track systems run $2,500 to $7,000 per opening installed.
 Hurricane-rated models are at the upper end of that range.
-The zipper mechanism requires precise installation — this isn't a DIY product.
-Our crew has installed dozens of these systems across Martin County.
+The zipper mechanism requires precise installation and is not a DIY product.

 Motorized aluminum pergolas with adjustable louver blades.
 Open for sun, close for rain — the premium outdoor living upgrade.